 Thinking Through The Problem

-When it comes to solving problems like this, there isn’t a definitive solution in terms of “you should definitive to it ” whatever way that may be.
+When it comes to solving problems like this, there isn’t a definitive solution in terms of “you should definitive to it [this way]” whatever way that may be.
 Instead, you have to ask yourself questions like “what makes for the easiest way to manage this data?”

 For example, if you’re primarily interested in user management, then maybe all you need is to have user metadata aware of whatever entity to which it’s related.
 This way, when the user is deleted, you also make sure to look up the entities related to it via the user metadata table and delete them as well.